 The Mandate: New York State law is replete with provisions mandating that local governments publish an official notice in a local newspaper.1 These onerous requirements necessitate the expenditure of municipal moneys whenever a local government proposes to enact a local law, puts out a request for bids or holds a public hearing, among other municipal actions.

-The Cost: A conservative estimate reveals that local governments across the state are spending approximately $2 million a year on publication costs.
+The Cost: A conservative estimate reveals that local governments across the state are spending millions of dollars every year publishing legal notices.
 The cost of the publication requirement is compounded by the fact that many of New York's local governments are only serviced by a weekly newspaper.
 Weekly newspapers present serious challenges to local governments acting efficiently when they need to quickly enter into a purchase or public works contract, as the deadline for submissions to weekly newspapers can result in a two-week lag before the notice is actually published, thereby delaying the opening of bids.
 The foregoing demonstrates that the impacts of this mandate are more than financial, as delays in posting caused by the presence of a weekly newspaper, to a limited geographic area, do nothing to ensure that a local government will obtain the best services for the most favorable rate available.

 The Solution: Requiring local governments to pay to advertise official notices in a local newspaper is incredibly antiquated, particularly in the age of the Internet.
 State law should be amended to allow local governments to satisfy official notice requirements by posting the notices on the municipality's website continuously for a period of days, thereby allowing local government officials to notify interested parties of important information in a more timely, efficient and cost effective manner.